April-Xue/Programming-in-Scala/7-Built-in-Control-Structures/7-Built-in-Control-Structures.md

 # 7-Built-in-Control-Structures.md

-目前scala内置的控制结构有：if，while，for，try，match和function calls，非常的少，因为与其基于基础语法一个个添加控制结构，scala直接将它们集成在类库里(Chapter 9 会详细介绍)，本章将仅介绍几个内置控制结构。

-scala的控制结构都有返回值，这是函数式语言的特色，在命令式语言里也有类似，如三元操作符?:，scala里则为if。
+The only control structures are if,while, for, try, match, and function calls.

-### 7.1 if expressions
+### 7.1 IF EXPRESSIONS
-与其他语言类似，scala的if如：

 ```
 var filename = "default.txt"